STEP 1

 BENEFITS FOR YOU

 Next, your audiologist will go over the results of your hearing test with you, make recommendations for treating your hearing loss, and review any benefits your health insurance policy offers for hearing aids.
 Then you can make your most informed decision about next steps.
 After your appointment, leave it to us.
-If your insurance company if one we contract with, our in-house insurance specialists will file your insurance benefits for you.
+If your insurance company is one with which we contract, our in-house insurance specialists will file your insurance benefits for you.

 SAY HELLO TO YOUR TEAM OF INSURANCE SPECIALISTS

-Our in-house insurance experts—Chelsea, Cindy and Mandie—have years of experience in hearing health care and are here to help you navigate the often-confusing world of insurance verification and filing.
+Our in-house insurance experts—Chelsea and Mandie—have years of experience in hearing health care and are here to help you navigate the often-confusing world of insurance verification and filing.
 They are another important part of the team working tirelessly to help you hear better!

 CHELSEA